jared-armstrong/CIT31200-ClientCheckins/PtolemyRead.md

-# Client Checkin 4 - Ptolemy's Contributions
+# Client Checkin 4 - Making Card Layouts

+## Ptolemy's Contributions

 * Imported code for flip cards and adapted it into our own environment.
 * Completed first 5 flash card contents.